Sayed Ihsanuddin Taheri: Charitable and commercial interests

 Taheri was Spokesperson to the Afghanistan High Peace Council (Afghan Peace Process) and Director of Media and Strategic Communications in the Government Secretariat for Peace Process.
 He is the founding member of Afghanistan 3rd Trend (روند ٣ افغانستان) Afghanistan's Youth Socio-Political Trend.
 He is elected member of the FINA - International Swimming Federation-'s Media Committee representing Asia.

-Taheri worked with Afghanistan National Swimming Federation as Elected President for three years - 2016-2019.
+Previous governmental posts

 Previously, he headed the Afghan Government Monitoring and Evaluation Authority at the Administrative Office of the President - AOP- of the Islamic Republic of Afghanistan.
-More, he served in the Presidential Office of Administrative Affairs and Council of Ministers Secretariat as Director of Information and Public Relations and Afghan Government Spokesperson.
+He served in the Presidential Office of Administrative Affairs and Council of Ministers Secretariat as Director of Information and Public Relations and Afghan Government Spokesperson.

 Before that, he served at the Ministry of Education as Advisor to the Minister in Mass Communications and TV development where he developed the Educational Radio and Television of Afghanistan "MARIF rtv" to a better quality picture to gain more and further viewers.
 He was awarded as Universal Peace Federation – Netherlands Ambassador for Peace to Afghanistan.

-From 1996 to 2001, during Taliban regime in Afghanistan, Taheri lived in Pakistan with his family.
-He helped young Afghan immigrants and Pakistani students teaching English as a second language and various computer programs.
-In addition, he also gave tuition of school books to the Afghan children.
-He started serving his country in diverse forms when he was 15.
+Swimming

+Taheri worked with Afghanistan National Swimming Federation (ANSF) as Elected President for three years - 2016-2019.
+During his Presidency in the Afghanistan National Swimming Federation, he managed to tackle challenges in establishing the first-ever Afghan Women Swimming Team and a committee for Women Swimming in the ANSF.
+He also managed to get two spots in the Budapest, Hungary 2017 50m World Swimming Championship for Afghanistan.
+Two Afghan swimmers Hamid Rahimi and Ebrahim Rajabi attended this prestigious and world stage championship for this first time in the history of this sport in Afghanistan.

+Electoral committee

 Taheri worked for the JEMB (Joint Electoral Management Body) and the AIEC (Interim Afghan Election Commission) that was established to run the first Presidential and Parliamentary Elections after 2001 where he and his colleagues managed to register 11.5 million Afghan voters and in the Constitution-forming process in several senior positions.
 These projects were jointly lead and managed by the Government of Afghanistan and United Nations office in Afghanistan, UNAMA.

-He worked with the Vice President of Afghanistan as Executive Assistant for two years.
+Other interests

 Taheri has attended many conferences nationally and internationally on the issues relevant to young generation of Afghanistan, political and election affairs, contributing with analyzing the current situation and making recommendations.
-He is an active member of the peace process in his country; as a young Afghan he took part in Afghanistan's post 2001 historical processes including the making of the Constitution, the first-ever presidential elections, the Afghanistan-Pakistan Joint Peace Jirga, and Consultative Loya jirga for talks on Afghan – American Strategic Partnership.
+As a young Afghan he took part in Afghanistan's post 2001 historical processes including the making of the Constitution, the first-ever presidential elections, the Afghanistan-Pakistan Joint Peace Jirga, and Consultative Loya jirga for talks on Afghan – American Strategic Partnership.

 He was leading the Protocol and Formalities Committee of the 2013 Afghanistan Consultative Loya Jirga on Bilateral Security Agreement with the United States, the BSA.
 He also lead the Press and Media Committee of the Afghanistan Peace Consultative Jirga which took place in 2019 requested by the state to develop a roadmap for the government to kick off peace talks with the Taliban.

-Taheri has been quoted as saying: "Working for the poor and helping them is a wish that I want to convert into reality."